 Outside of my doctoral research I am interested in analytical jurisprudence (Kelsen, Hart and Raz), the interaction of art and ritual within early modern claims to political legitimacy, the political and epistemological thought of Nicholas Cusanus, and in the imbricated histories of empire and international law.

 Prior to commencing my doctorate I completed an MPhil in Political Theory at the University of Oxford and a BA (Hons) at the University of Melbourne, where I double majored in History and Russian Language.

 Before coming to Oxford I worked as a policy and field researcher in Brussels and the Balkans, with a focus on the latter as a transit route for forced migration flows to Europe and on the conditions prevailing in reception and detention centres throughout the region.

 Throughout my doctorate I have spent several extended research and writing periods in Cairo and in south India pursuing research interests in comparative political thought, intellectual history and sacred art.

 2019 Department of Politics and International Relations Writing Up Grant, University of Oxford.

-2014 Archbishop Mannix Travelling Scholarship
+2014 Mannix Travelling Scholarship

 2011 Brian Fitzpatrick Prize for Best Thesis in Australian History, University of Melbourne